-It’s the season for holidays – summer vacations that is.
+It’s the season for holidays – summer vacation that is.
 After scouting various choices in vacation styles as well as regions available to you, you may have decided on a Turkish style holiday called a gulet charter!
 While the whole process is quite straightforward and simple; here are few tips that may make the whole planning and the booking process much easier for you and your family and friends.

 Tip No. 1

 First off, the best starting point in deciding on the right boat for your group is price.
-With knowing approximately how much you can allocate for your Turkish boat charter, helps to narrow down the hundreds of gulets that are available in the marketplace.
+With knowing approximately how much you can spend for your Turkish boat charter, helps to narrow down the hundreds of gulets that are available in the marketplace.
 However if you are unsure and just seeking some ideas (i.e. what can I charter for how much), an agent will mostly likely send you a few options in various price categories.
 Since we don’t know budget, then we come to the next criteria.

 Tip No. 2